 3 Pick a unique granite pattern

-While picking the best colour, you must also take note to pick the most beautiful pattern too.
+While picking the best color, you must also take note to pick the most beautiful pattern too.
 Granite comes in three basic patterns— solid, speckled and marbled.

-Speckled is popular in its kind, it has a great deal of variation in colour and texture and is also a good choice if you want to make a statement, accent cabinets or add interest to stainless steel appliances.
+Speckled is popular in its kind, it has a great deal of variation in color and texture and is also a good choice if you want to make a statement, accent cabinets, or add interest to stainless steel appliances.

-Marble also has a very smooth transition between texture and colour.
+Marble also has a very smooth transition between texture and color.
 It is simple but very attractive.